 - John Lennon's album John Lennon/Plastic Ono Band begins with the tolling of a bell at the beginning of the song "Mother".
 His final album Double Fantasy references this by opening with a higher, more optimistic bell at the start of "(Just Like) Starting Over".

-- Eminem's "What I Am" (warning explicit lyrics; also turn up your volume)
+- Eminem's "The Way I Am" (warning explicit lyrics; also turn up your volume)

 - The Smashing Pumpkins' "Disarm".